JaveLLC/jave/README.md

 #### Objects and Arrays
 ```
 Albus.Dumbledore is identical to a group of intrinsically related values consisting of
-    Sonny.Moore which contains an array values consisting of 0 and 0 and 1
+    Sonny.Moore which contains an array of values consisting of 0 and 0 and 1
 as well as
     Dorian.Gray which contains an array of values consisting of 0 and 1 and 0
 that is all